Top 10 restaurants, breakfast spots & rooftop bars in Melbourne

 1. Simply the best

 To experience Australia's top restaurant, book yourself a table at Attica in Melbourne.
-Chef and owner, Ben Showry offers award-winning innovative degustation menus that are celebrated around the world.
+Chef and owner, Ben Shewry offers award-winning innovative degustation menus that are celebrated around the world.
 Drawing on his childhood in New Zealand and adult life in Australia, he creates dishes that tantalise the senses and celebrate each ingredient’s flavour.
 Attica restaurant bookings open monthly for three months in advance.

 2. Authentic Italian and more on Lygon